zecellomaster/the-projection-room/Methodology/Int Soccer Methodology.md

 ---
 theme: jekyll-theme-cayman
 title: "International Soccer Methodology"
-description: The nuts and bolts behind our new Elo ratings and forecast.
+description: The nuts and bolts behind our new Elo ratings and forecasts.
 permalink: /int-soccer-methodology/
 ---